 Would you like to lose weight?
 Have you tried every diet under the sun and never found one that “works” for you?
 Maybe you have lost weight on diets before, then piled it all back on?
 Are you jealous of those “skinny” people that seem to eat whatever they want?

 Well, I’m going to tell you a secret; you can lose weight and still eat whatever you want!
 Read on to find out how.

 I’ve had my fair share of issues with my weight

 After having four babies, I’ve had more than my fair share of weight to lose.
 I’ve never had one of those glamorous pregnancies where I looked like a supermodel that had shoved a beach ball up her jumper.
 Oh no. Every single time, I’ve gained upteen zillion pounds too many and looked like a landed whale.

 So now baby number 4 is definitely our last baby.
-While I am far from the skinniest person you’ll meet, By the time was Zara is 6 months old and I was back in my 10s.
+While I am far from the skinniest person you’ll meet, by the time was Zara was 6 months old and I was back in my size 10s.
 While I could probably get over critical about this or that part of my body, overall I am comfortable in my own skin.